enso-org/enso/docs/infrastructure/native-image.md

 Image build so that it can include the missing constructors.

 This can be done manually by creating a file `reflect-config.json`.
-The build task looks for the configuration files in a directory called `native-image-config` inside the root of the compiled sub-project.
+The build task looks for the configuration files in every subdirectory of `META-INF/native-image` on the project classpath.

 Creating the configuration manually may be tedious and error-prone, so GraalVM includes